VanOvermeire/rust-macros-book/README.md

 ## Errata

-Thanks again to the readers who reported these.
+Thanks again to the readers who reported these!

 **Section 1.2 (page 4)**